kettanaito/react-advanced-form/docs/architecture/reactive-props.md

 > Note that since fields can be mounted conditionally, it's recommended to handle that when referencing their props.
 By writing `fields.fieldOne && fields.fieldOne.value` we ensure that `fields.fieldOne` exists before trying to access its `value` prop.

 ## Delegated subscription
-Reactive props can also reference the fields which are not yet mounted at the moment when the resolver is declared.
-In this scenario there is no way to know which target field's props changes must be watched, therefore, creating a subscription to them is impossible.
+Reactive prop resolver can also reference the fields which are not yet mounted at the moment of its declaration.
+In that case a direct subscription cannot be created.

 However, React Advanced Form still knows which field has been referenced, regardless of the mounting status of the latter.
 In case the referenced field is not mounted, a *delegated subscription* is created.